fizzed/jne/README.md

 ## Overview

-Utility Java library for finding, extracting, and using os and architecture dependent files (executables, libraries, and/or other files) that are packaged as resources within jar files.
+Java library (targeting 6+, plus 8, 11, and 17 etc) for finding, extracting, and using os and architecture dependent files (executables, libraries, and/or other files) that are packaged as resources within jar files.
 Allows them to be easily included as part of a Java application and intelligently extracted for use at runtime.
 This library makes